The region of Carmelo in Uruguay

 Investments of all Kinds

-• In 2010, two Argentine-Real developers bought the place and began to develop the private neighborhood with 219 plots and 12 farms.
+• In 2010, two Argentine-Real developers bought the place and began to develop a private neighborhood with 219 plots and 12 farms.
 Most buyers will take it as a second residence, although there are people interested in living there all year round.

 The Vineyard Developments

-El Legado, a family owned winery started a project in 2008.
+El Legado, a family-owned winery started a project in 2008.
 The first vintage was in 2011 and now has two varieties: Tannat and Syrah.
 They produce about 2,000 bottles per year.
 It is the only winery in Uruguay using the system of “free vertical cord” on their vines.
 El Legado is one of the wineries that form part of the Wine Tours to promote wine tourism in the area.

-The private neighborhood La Concordia divided into 33 lots has a different approach to wine production.
+The private neighborhood La Concordia divided into 33 lots, has a different approach to wine production.
 It offers its residents the opportunity to make their own wine.
 The grapes are processed in the young winery El Legado.
 La Concordia has 30 acres and is located five minutes from downtown Carmelo.

-Tourism and permanent Residents
+Tourism and Permanent Residents.

-In Uruguay, the real estate activity is been taken into account to measure the Gross Domestic Product (GDP), for instance the Ministry of Tourism has spent more than a year pondering that tourism meant 3% of GDP and a year ago reported having reached 6% of GDP.
+In Uruguay, the real estate activity is been taken into account to measure the Gross Domestic Product (GDP), for instance, the Ministry of Tourism has spent more than a year pondering that tourism meant 3% of GDP and a year ago reported having reached 6% of GDP.
 But the Ministry of Tourism does not evaluate what we call residential tourism; which is the case, of many Argentineans who own a house, an apartment or farm and visit Uruguay regularly on weekends.
-These people invest, hire staff and spend money which flows into the Uruguayan system.
+These people invest, hire staff, and spend money which flows into the Uruguayan system.